 Erica Blystone, LCSW

 I graduated from UVA with a BA in Psychology and received my master's at UNC-Chapel Hill's School of Social Work.
 I'm married and have two young children.
-I've been practicing therapy for about 20 years with a variety of people with regard to age, life stage, diagnosis, cultural background, sexual orientation, gender identification, economic background, and legal and medical circumstances.
+I've been practicing therapy for over 20 years with a variety of people with regard to age, life stage, diagnosis, cultural background, sexual orientation, gender identification, economic background, and legal and medical circumstances.
 The longer I'm in this field the more fascinated I am with how people work, how relationship dynamics develop and morph, and how important it is to know our own value and trust our resilience.
 And how, by moving through life with intentionality, we can become who we want to be and create a life we love.
 It's the "intentionality" part we sometimes need help with.
 That's where effective therapy comes in.
 Read more about it here.

 The past two decades of partnering with people in times of struggle have shown me that we often underestimate our own resilience.
-It results in a fear of "not enough": resources (time, money, etc.), self (intelligence, resilience, etc.), or others (trustworthiness, kindness, etc.).
-And during a crisis like COVID-19 this fear might be amplified due to very real changes in how we have to live.
-The fear of scarcity leads to worry, anger, depression, low self-esteem, suspicion, loneliness, guilt, frustration, resentment, shame, bitterness, malaise, contempt, panic... all the emotions we try so hard to avoid.
+It results in a fear of "not enough": resources (time, money), self (intelligence, love), or others (trustworthiness, respect).
+This scarcity focus leads to worry, anger, depression, low self-esteem, suspicion, loneliness, guilt, frustration, resentment, shame, bitterness, malaise, contempt, panic... all the emotions we try so hard to avoid.
 Through compassion, support, and psychoeducation I help people develop insights, learn skills, and intentionally use both acceptance and change to become the person they want to be.
 My blend of insight-oriented, cognitive-behavioral therapy allows us as a team to dig deep to figure out what your beliefs are about yourself and the world, notice how these beliefs affect your life, and find the right balance of change and acceptance to believe what is true and move through life congruent with your values.

 I work with couples of any age, stage, culture, background, orientation, sex, and gender.
 I am trained through Level 2 in the Gottman Method and use that approach to strengthen conflict management and communication skills; enhance various types of intimacy; increase respect, admiration, and acceptance; create shared meaning and a shared life vision; deal with mental health issues in the context of the relationship; and heal from infidelity and other crises.
 I work with couples navigating transitions in life such as the birth of a child, career changes, moving, family crises, remarrying and blending families, launching a child, retirement, and unilateral self-discovery that can sometimes throw a relationship off course.

 As a Divorce Consultant I provide guidance on how to separate.
-While there is no one “right way” to separate, there are guidelines that minimize negative consequences for all involved, particularly the children.
+While there is no one “right way," there are guidelines that minimize negative consequences for all involved, particularly the children.
 Together we create a parenting plan (custody schedule) that fits the family's lives, and we explore how to tell the children about the divorce and talk to them about it over the years.
 We also make a plan to change the living arrangements in a way that causes as little disruption as possible.

-I am a Child Specialist within Collaborative Divorce, a type of Alternative Dispute Resolution that has been gaining traction over the past three decades.
+I am a Child Specialist in Collaborative Divorce, a type of Alternative Dispute Resolution that has been gaining traction over the past three decades.
 In Collaborative Divorce each party has a specially trained attorney for guidance, support, and protection throughout the process.
 The parties agree not to litigate and their attorneys work together to find a “win-win” settlement.
 The Child Neutral Specialist meets with each child one time and in a feedback session serves as the “voice of the child” and helps parents understand their child’s experience in the divorce, notes areas of concern, and makes recommendations to the parents.